Sergiu Radu: VfL Wolfsburg and loans

 In the summer of 2007, VfL Wolfsburg transferred him and Munteanu, paying €4.5 million for them, of which €3 million was for Radu.
 In the first half of the 2007–08 Bundesliga season he was used by coach Felix Magath in 11 matches in which he scored two goals in a loss to Arminia Bielefeld and a win over MSV Duisburg.
 Subsequently, Radu was sent for the second half on loan at fellow Bundesliga side VfB Stuttgart.
 There, he hoped that if he would be seen playing alongside Romanian international Ciprian Marica he would have more chances of being called-up at the national team by coach Victor Pițurcă.
 However, the spell ended being unsuccessful as he made only two league appearances, coach Armin Veh preferring to use Cacau or Mario Gómez instead of him.
 After not being part of Magath's plans for The Wolves in the 2008–09 season, he was loaned again, this time to 1.
 FC Köln, as coach Christoph Daum wanted him there.
 He played 16 league appearances, scoring two goals in a win over Karlsruher SC and a draw against VfL Wolfsburg.
-Radu made his last Bundesliga appearance on 18 April 2009 in Köln's 3–0 home loss to VfB Stuttgart, having a total of 63 games with 18 goals scored in the competition.
+Radu made his last Bundesliga appearance on 18 April 2009 in Köln's 3–0 home loss to VfB Stuttgart, totaling 63 games with 18 goals in the competition.